Ask a new parent what he or she is most worried about, and it won't take long before the word "autism" comes up.

 Eliza's departure from the "standard case" of Rett syndrome is why Lutz is interested in her condition, as well as captured by her charm.
 Lutz is responsible for ensuring that the best mouse models of human diseases—ALS, Parkinson's disease and Rett syndrome, to name just a few—are available to the worldwide scientific community.

-"I've really enjoyed getting to know Meghann, her husband Shawn Sprague, and her kids Eliza and Henry," Lutz says.
+He declared Eliza would never walk or talk and would be mentally retarded.
+It was heartbreaking, you know?"I've really enjoyed getting to know Meghann, her husband Shawn Sprague, and her kids Eliza and Henry," Lutz says.
 "When you think of all the papers you've read, all the scientific meetings you've gone to, you don't really get the parent's perspective.
 Eliza's a reminder that there's this whole spectrum of disease presentation—it's not one size fits all."

 In fact, while Eliza does have a mutation in the MECP2 gene, her specific mutation has never before been documented—just the kind of discovery that Zhang predicted will begin to emerge more frequently now that genetic testing for suspected autism-spectrum cases is increasing.